 The Meiklejohn Program traces its roots back to 1904, when a group of Brown juniors and seniors gathered in the Ann Eliza Club room to discuss important issues of the day.
 Based on their location, the group created a terrible pun as their own name--the Analyzer Club.
 The group was quickly renamed the Sphinx, after the famous legend of the riddle of the sphinx, who posed difficult-to-answer questions to anyone who dared come near.

 Over the years, the Sphinx's purpose slowly evolved to promote greater contact between faculty and students, a goal still at the heart of today's Meiklejohn Program.
 It wasn’t until 1952 that students founded a group with the express purpose of providing advising for incoming first years.
-Much less painfully named than the Analyzer Club, this group called themselves the Student Advisors and sought to help students adjust to Brown’s quirkiness and unfortunate rituals (we’ve gotten rid of those rituals, but the quirkiness remains), and to figure out which classes they needed to take to graduate.
+Much less painfully named than the Analyzer Club, this group called themselves the Student Advisors and sought to help students adjust to Brown’s campus culture and to figure out which classes they needed to take to graduate.

 The Student Advisors

 Throughout the ‘50s, the Student Advisors and the Sphinx Club lived in happy parallel communities at Brown, with the Sphinx Club continuing to promote greater contact between faculty and students and the Student Advisors advising students (completely independently of Brown's faculty advising system).
 This support largely focused on the first few weeks of the school year, and the relationship between advisor and student did not carry on much beyond those weeks.